Entre Dos Aguas – FOR SUBTITLED TRANSLATION TO ANY LANGUAGE:

 Flamenco Guitar Lessons reveals secrets, tips, and tricks for mastering flamenco guitar, through a set of very comprehensive video tutorials on Harmony, Techniques, Styles (“Palos”) and Nails.
 The technically rich Iberian legacy brought every single classical guitar technique into the world of flamenco.
 That’s why the flamenco guitarists today are on the technical front lines, widening flamenco language and achieving the impossible.
 On the other hand, the strict classical guitar world, waiting for some piece to be written to embed the technique into the classical guitar heritage, is still late to adopt many fantastic flamenco techniques.
 Therefore Flamenco Guitar Lessons explores the most important from both worlds.

 A special sample player software called Flamenco Loop Player, will enable you to effectively learn flamenco rhythm (compás) by playing along the highest quality flamenco percussion samples of: cajón (hand drum), palmas (claps), shaker, djembe, congas, bongos, maracas…and all the most used percussion instruments in flamenco.
-Every beat is marked with a yellow vertical line, and every group of beats to consider while counting is highlighted with green, so you can easily understand the accents seeing exactly what is where, and develop an inner feeling for the rhythm…:
+Every beat is marked with a yellow vertical line, and every group of beats to consider while counting is highlighted with green, so you can easily understand the accents seeing exactly what is where, but also developing an inner feeling for the rhythm…: